SeanKennyNF/typescript-graphql-vercel-serverless-function-example/README.md

 3. Run `npm run codegen`
 4. If you've changed `stub-typedefs.ts` at all, your changes should be reflected in `src/api/graphql-types/__generated__` and `graphql.schema.json`.
 If you haven't changed the typedefs at all, those files should have stayed the same.

-## Vercel automatic deploys from master
+## Vercel automatic deploys from the main branch

 You'll want to do this on Vercel's website.
 After running `vercel dev` for the first time the project should be created and it should just be a matter of linking the github repository and following the instructions there.